-Only a 45-minute ride from the city of San Francisco, Mount Tamalpais State Park rises from the heart of Marin County as one of the Bay Area’s most breathtaking jewels.
+Only a 45-minute ride from the city of San Francisco, Mount Tamalpais State Park rises from Marin County’s heart as one of the Bay Area’s most breathtaking jewels.

-Mount Tam attracts hikers, bikers, equestrians, trail runners and other outdoor enthusiasts from throughout Northern California.
+Mount Tam attracts hikers, bikers, equestrians, trail runners, and other outdoor enthusiasts from Northern California.
 Deep canyons filled with redwood groves mesh against sunny slopes with springtime wildflower displays to create a diverse environment for a wide array of plant and animal species.

 Upon arrival, visitors will want to stop by the East Peak Visitor Center.
 Hours of operation are 11 a.m. to 4 p.m. on weekends.

-At the visitors center you will find a small museum depicting the glorious days when the railroad climbed the mountain, a diorama of local animals and birds, books, souvenirs and maps of all the hiking trails in the area.
+At the visitors center, you will find a small museum depicting the glorious days when the railroad climbed the mountain, a diorama of local animals and birds, books, souvenirs, and maps of all the hiking trails area.
 A few of which can be accessed near the visitor center.

-Just outside, guest can embark on a self-guided hike around the loop of the Verna Dunshee trail, or make the trek up to the Fire Lookout and see where local rock climbers practice their sport
+Just outside, guests can embark on a self-guided hike around the loop of the Verna Dunshee trail or make the trek up to the Fire Lookout and see where local rock climbers practice their sport.

 Visitors can also relive history at the Gravity Car Barn, where weekend docents show a unique form of transportation used on the mountain over a century ago.